Summer Serenity: Strategies to Stop Eczema Flares in Hot Weather

 Smart Sweat Solutions:

-- Dab, don’t rub: Use a soft microfiber cloth to gently blot sweat without aggravating the skin.
+• Dab, don’t rub: Use a soft microfiber cloth or clean cotton towel to gently blot sweat without aggravating the skin or spreading bacteria.

-- Dress for success: Opt for bamboo or cotton blends that wick moisture away while remaining breathable and gentle.
+• Dress for success: Opt for bamboo or cotton blends that wick moisture away while remaining breathable and gentle.
+Avoid heavy synthetics that trap heat.

-- Cool down, then moisturize: After exercise or time in the sun, rinse off sweat and apply a lightweight, moisturizer to restore hydration.
+• Cool down, then moisturize: After exercise or time in the sun, rinse off sweat immediately (even a quick lukewarm splash works) and apply a lightweight, moisturizer to restore hydration.

 Sunscreen Science: Safe Sun without the Sting

-Sun protection is essential, but not all sunscreens are created equal—especially for eczema-prone skin.
-Chemical sunscreens may contain irritating ingredients like oxybenzone or fragrance, which can lead to stinging, redness, or rash.
+Sun protection is essential, but chemical sunscreens may contain irritating ingredients like oxybenzone, avobenzone, or fragrance, which can lead to stinging, redness, or rash.

-- Layer for protection: Apply your moisturizer first, allow it to absorb, then apply sunscreen on top.
+• Layer for protection: Apply your barrier cream or moisturizer first, allow it to absorb for 15-30 minutes, then apply sunscreen on top.

-- Reapply every 2 hours—or immediately after swimming or sweating.
+• Reapply consistently: Reapply every 2 hours—or immediately after swimming or heavy sweating.

 For more guidance, see the National Eczema Association’s sunscreen guide, which includes dermatologist-approved options and ingredient tips.